 Legislative changes, such as the introduction of GDPR, and new data security and protection requirements will affect how organisations, including care providers, manage people’s data and information.

-- An understanding of common and current data and cyber security risks faced by the adult social care provider sector.
+The LGA, Care Provider Alliance and Department of Health and Social Care are working collaboratively with three local authority areas and the Institute of Public Care – Oxford Brookes University to an understanding of common and current data and cyber security risks faced by the adult social care provider sector.

 North Yorkshire County Council, Central Bedfordshire Council and the Royal Borough of Greenwich have been selected to take part in the programme and on-site practical support will be delivered to a range of care providers operating in those areas.